Tina32/Gatina-s-Tic-Tac-Toe-Game/README.md

 ## Tic Tac Toe Project

 This game is pretty simple and user friendly.
+The user will either be 'X' or 'O' then try and get 3 in a row to win the game.
+After each round, the player can then reset the game to start over.

-**The technologies used are:**
+**Technologies used are:**
  HTML,
  CSS  (including animation),
  JavaScript and